-Mr. Maughan stated they had no plans for expansion or to actively get more folks to Alta, just plans to manage those who come.
+Mr. Maughan stated they had no plans for expansion.
 There were plenty of people who wanted to come to Alta, but they would prefer to manage that number rather than to expand.
-He stated support for transportation improvements such as some of their ideas were traction laws, and to putting a traffic light and an extra lane at a key intersection which would better separate the traffic that was going to Alta rather than to Snowbird.
+He stated some of their ideas were to put a light and an extra lane at a key intersection which would better separate the traffic that was going to Alta rather than to Snowbird.